 Dr. Natalie Schwatka’s primary research focus is on the how the working environment – business strategies, leadership practices, and organizational climate – can be used to protect and promote workers’ health, safety, and well-being, called a Total Worker Heath® (TWH) approach.
 She is primarily interested in intervention, dissemination, and implementation research on this topic.
 However, she also has interest in using multiple sources of health data to conduct occupational health and safety surveillance and predictive modeling to understand workplace health and safety.
 Dr. Schwatka is an Assistant Professor within the Department of Environmental & Occupational Health where she teaches TWH courses.
-She is the Director of the NIOSH Mountain and Plains Education and Research Center (MAP ERC) Certificate in TWH program and Professional Certificate in TWH program.
+She is the Director of the NIOSH Mountain and Plains Education and Research Center (MAP ERC) Certificate in TWH program.
 She also serves as the Research Core Director of the Center for Health, Work & Environment's TWH Center of Excellence where she directs the TWH Pilot Project Program.